|

 costs about 200 dollars.
 Additionally, all periodicals are obliged to

+print the name and address of their editor and printer.
 The National Order of Journalists - which poses quite a powerful

 body in Italy - was rather suspicious of internet journalism